-Diverse business values, opinions and/or perceptions of employees and their managers also have the potential of breeding organisational conflict at individual, section, departmental and organisational levels.
-Conflict arises over philosophical and ideological differences or conflicting standards on the assessment of opinions, views, ideas or conducts.
+Diversebusiness values, opinions and/or perceptions of employees and their managers also have the potential of breeding organisational conflict at individual, section, departmental and organisational levels.
+Conflict arises over philosophicaland ideological differences or conflicting standards on the assessment of opinions, views, ideas or conducts.
 The actual or superficial differences in opinions, views and values lead to conflict especially when values are forced on workers or work teams or when workers are prohibited from upholding their value and opinions.
 Nyanga & Sibanda (2019) opined that most workers have very clear positions about their values and expect management to help them uphold them; hence any form of hindrance to the upholding of such propels conflict.

 Unresolved workplace issues